kcalomento/Credit-Risk-Classification/README.md

 ### Summary & Recommendation
 The model was on point when it came to catching healthy loans.
 Most high-risk loans were caught too, though it missed a few.
 Still, performance was strong overall.

-Recommend using the model as an extra layer of review.
-It can help spot patterns fast, but decisions should still get a final check from a person—especially when high-risk loans are involved.
+The logistic regression model crushed it on accuracy and recall.
+It flagged healthy loans almost perfectly and did a solid job picking up on high-risk ones too.
+Precision for risky loans wasn't perfect, but still strong enough to trust in a fast-paced workflow.
+Would definitely recommend the model for the company.
+It can help speed up decisions without losing much reliability.
+Human review should still back it up, but this model gives a solid head start when spotting loan risks early.